-If you are notified of a lower offer for rejected content, you will be directed to your Manage My Jobs page via a link in the email.
-The job will be in your Pending Offer Review folder, where you can click on View to either accept or reject the offer.
+If you are notified of a lower offer for rejected content, the job will be in your Pending Offer Review folder, where you can click on View to either accept or reject the offer.

 Writers only retain ownership of content that is rejected by clients.
 The only exception to this is if you accept a client's offer of a reduced amount for rejected content.
 In this case, the client owns the content, even though they have rejected it.

-If your content gets rejected, it is returned to you in your Not Approved folder.
+If your content gets rejected, it is returned to you in your Declined folder.
 You have full exclusive rights to it and the client cannot use it or have access to it.
 You own your content completely until someone pays you for it.

 Content that is accepted and/or paid for by a client becomes the property of that client.
 You no longer own it and cannot use it in any way.